 The dilemma of how to give each sibling what they need as a successor sometimes breaks a mother’s heart.
-She loves all of her children, as does Dad, and she is trying to figure out the way ahead so that the family will be in harmony, and the farm will have a strong team.
+She loves all of her children, as does Dad.
+She’s trying to figure out the way ahead so the family will be in harmony, and the farm will have a strong team.

 It could be adult children who show up as loving adults, responsible, respectful and ready to create solutions.
-It is the farming successors who show that family relationships are the core value to be protected, and the farm is a business, not a monster to be fed.
+It’s the farming successors who show family relationships are the core value to be protected.
+They also show the farm is a business, not a monster to be fed.

-9 Suggestions for All Members to Create Family Harmony on the Farm
+9 Suggestions for All Members for Creating Family Harmony on the Farm

 Be willing to discuss ideas and options.
 What is your big picture vision of farming with your parents and your siblings?